What is a Horizontal Bar Railing?

 Horizontal Bars for Custom Railing Systems

 A plastic Cascadia - Splice Fitting connects a row of horizontal stainless steel bars for Cascadia bar railing kits.
-Since these bars are hollow, they can be attached to stainless steel posts with Cascadia - Infill Knuckles, which come with 5/16-in x 2-in cone tipped screws.
+Since these bars are hollow, they can be attached to stainless steel posts with Cascadia - Infill Fitting, which come with 5/16-in x 2-in cone tipped screws.
 This particular kit uses a cantilever to create a distinctive look that you won't be able to find anywhere else because the stainless steel bars extend beyond the posts.

 On the other hand, hollow stainless steel bars for custom Olympus bar railing systems can be inserted into laser-cut holes in stainless steel posts with plastic inserts.
 This custom rail system is ideal for creating a minimalist look that still has strong lines.